jetlime/Mouse-Movements-Re-authentication/README.md

 This work was supported by the Horizon 2020 FET program of the European Union (grant CHIST-ERA-20-BCI-001) and the European Innovation Council Pathfinder program (SYMBIOTIK project).

-## References

-- The dataset used in this work is available on Github, [source](https://github.com/balabit/Mouse-Dynamics-Challenge).
-- Image used in the section entitled, **Evaluating the model** , [source](https://www.tensorflow.org/tensorboard).